crossbario/crossbar-examples/benchmark/web/README.md

 ## How to test

 The testee machine needs to have Crossbar.io installed.
+Multi-core support currently only works on Linux kernels 3.9+, such as Ubuntu 14.04 LTS.

 The load machine needs to have [wrk](https://github.com/wg/wrk) and [weighttp](https://github.com/lighttpd/weighttp) installed.
+We are running FreeBSD 10.2 on the load generating host.

 In a first terminal, login to the testee machine ("brummer2") and start Crossbar.io with a given number of workers: